thollem/flightinfoapi/README.md

      1) You enter a large chunk of flight data bassed on the airplane`s tail-number EC-MYT by running this url: http://localhost:8085/findFlightInfoByTailnumber/EC-MYT The data will be stored into two tables called flight_info and airport_display.

-     2) You further may filter the data by the flight-number IBB2081, by using the next url: http://localhost:8085/findFlightInfosByIdent/IBB2081
+     2) You further may filter the data by, for instance, the flight-number IBB2081, using the next url: http://localhost:8085/findFlightInfosByIdent/IBB2081

 The first url calls an external service (FlightAware/ HttpURLConnection) to obtain the flight data.
 And the second (internal) service will filter the data using Spring-data JPA.